François Bozizé: 2003 Coup d’etat and Presidency

 The elections were first postponed to 16 May, and then indefinitely.
 The parliament was asked to pass a change to the constitution allowing the President to continue its mandate until elections could be organized.
 Some sources saw the delay in elections as a constitutional coup, and did not expect elections to take place anytime soon.
 However, elections were held in January and March 2011.
 Bozizé and his party both won in the elections.

-2012–13 conflict
+In December 2010, Bozizé issued a decree which officially rehabilitated Bokassa, stating the former military dictator had "given a great deal for humanity".